Leave Respecting Domestic or Sexual Violence - Act Part 6, Section 52.5

 (7) If requested by the employer, the employee must, as soon as practicable, provide to the employer reasonably sufficient proof in the circumstances that the employee is entitled to the leave.

-All employees are entitled to unpaid leave to seek medical attention, counselling or other social or psychological services, or legal advice, or to seek new housing if they or an eligible person has experienced domestic violence.
+All employees are entitled to up to 5 days of paid leave and 5 days of additional unpaid leave to seek medical attention, counselling or other social or psychological services, or legal advice, or to seek new housing if they or an eligible person has experienced domestic violence.
+If necessary, an employee can take up to 15 weeks of additional unpaid leave.
+Employees can take intermittent hours, partial or full days.
+The leave does not have to be taken all at once.

 The right to leave respecting domestic violence under this Part is available to all eligible employees regardless of how long they have been employed.
 The leave is a statutory entitlement, not something that may or may not be granted at the discretion of the employer.